Synonym(s)

 Clinical featuresThis section has been translated automatically.

-Manifestation at the joints (polyarthritis), heart (endo-myo pericarditis), at the skin in the form of red-brownish, non-pruritic, anular or polycyclic erythema and so-called rheumatoid nodules as well as at the CNS as chorea minor.
+Manifestation on the joints (polyarthritis), heart (endo-myo-pericarditis), on the skin in the form of red-brownish, non-itching, anular or polycyclic erythema and so-called rheumatoid nodules as well as on the CNS as chorea minor.
+With particular emphasis on the edges, the manifestations are also referred to as erythema marginatum rheumaticum.

 The exanthema is usually accompanied by episodes of fever and is more pronounced in the late afternoon.
-The characteristic skin changes often occur at the beginning of acute rheumatic fever, often as concomitant symptoms of joint and heart involvement (almost always coincident with endocarditis).
+The characteristic skin changes frequently occur at the beginning of acute rheumatic fever, often as a concomitant symptom of joint and heart involvement (almost always coinciding with endocarditis).

 LaboratoryThis section has been translated automatically.